Skip to Content

 Quotes/Song Lyrics

 This is a fun category of journal prompts.
 There are many ways you can use this prompt category.
 You can choose a favorite book or movie quote, choose a lyric from a song you heard today, and much more.
 A fun idea could be to use the pages of an old book on your page for a quote from that book.
-Here are some other ideas to get you started.
+Here are some other ideas to get you off to a fresh start.

 • A quote from a book that you read today